 Note 1: There are two types of Vegetarians, those who do not eat any kind of meat, fish, dairy, honey and generally the foods that contain animal products (so-called and Vegan), and those who do not eat any kind of meat and fish but eat all the rest.

 Note 2: Personally I am vegetarian who eats very rarely eggs and dairy and I am in transition to veganism.
 I can tell you that, in my personal opinion it takes too long, much knowledge, much information about becoming a vegan and clearly it is not easy.

 The reason I started was neither for losing weight nor for “fashion” reasons as many people think.
 The first reason is that I saw a huge difference to the symptoms of my monthly menstruation.
 I had read that it helps, but I did not believe at all.
 I started my experiments and the second month I felt another person!
-Side note: I had a serious problem, like vomiting during the first 2 days, 10 days before large swellings and pains (especially in my chest), generally I was really suffering, it was and nightmare and I was handling it with pills.
+Side note: I had a serious problem, like vomiting during the first 2 days, 10 days before large swellings and pains (especially in my chest), generally I was really suffering, it was a nightmare and I was handling it with pills.
 So I started testing out with vegetarianism.
-The second month I saw huge difference!
-No vomiting, no pills, no serious pains and no swelling!!! oh lala!
+The second month I saw a huge difference!
+No vomiting, no pills, no serious pains and no swelling!!! oh, lala!
 I thought it was just a coincidence and nothing more.
 I went back to my old habits.
 As you understand the symptoms returned.
-The experiment continued for about 1-2 years where I was on / off in Vegetarianism until I concluded that in fact Vegetarianism is the only solution to my problem!
+The experiment continued for about 1-2 years where I was on / off in Vegetarianism until I concluded that in fact, Vegetarianism is the only solution to my problem!
 So for three months now I have completely cut meat, fish and very rarely I eat eggs and dairy.